-As the coronavirus pandemic collapses businesses, many employees find themselves on the government's furlough scheme.
+As the coronavirus pandemic hits businesses, many employees find themselves on the government's furlough scheme.
 But what does furlough mean for UK workers?

 What is furlough?

-The scheme supports businesses affected by coronavirus by temporarily paying the wages of employees they would otherwise have to lay off.
-Instead, the employees remain on the payroll even though they are not working.
-Struggling businesses can claim up to 80 per cent of their employees' wages, capped at £2,500 per employee per month.
+The scheme supports businesses affected by coronavirus, by temporarily paying the wages of employees they would otherwise have to lay off.
+Instead, the employees remain on the payroll even though they're not working.
+Struggling businesses can claim up to 80% of their employees' wages, capped at £2,500 per employee per month.
 This money is then distributed to furloughed staff.

 What's the difference between furlough and layoff?